Alizon121/Mod-4-Documentation/API-docs-AirBnB.md

     }
     ```

-* Successful Response when there is no logged in user
+* Successful Response when there is no logged-in user
   * Status Code: 200
   * Headers:
     * Content-Type: application/json